 Designee.
 "Designee" means an entity with which the MHDO has entered into an arrangement under which the entity performs data collection, validation and management functions for the MHDO and is strictly prohibited from releasing information obtained in such a capacity.

 Health Care Claims Processor.
-“Health care claims processor” means a third-party payer, third-party administrator, Medicare health plan sponsor, or pharmacy benefits manager.
+“Health care claims processor” means a third-party payor, third-party administrator, Medicare health plan sponsor, or pharmacy benefits manager.

 Hospital.
 "Hospital" means any acute care institution required to be licensed pursuant to 22 M.R.S., Chapter 405.